What is the Niche Meat Processor Assistance Network?

 NMPAN Supporters

 NMPAN would not be available to you without support from a diverse group of agencies, foundations, and generous private donors.
 NMPAN has received support from USDA Risk Management Education, USDA Food Safety Inspection Service, USDA Rural Development, USDA Economic Research Service, USDA Agricultural Marketing Service, W.K.
 Kellogg Foundation, Heifer International, the national eXtension Initiative, USDA CSREES, the North Central Regional Center for Rural Development, Oregon State University, Iowa State Meat Processors Association, #NoRegrets Initiative, Sandy River Charitable Foundation, TomKat Ranch Educational Foundation, and the Lutsey Family Foundation.
-Business sponsors of NMPAN include: Mission Meats, Lorentz Meats, Vermont Packinghouse, and Bunzl Processor Division.
-A special thanks to Chuck Jolley of Jolley & Associates for providing us pro-bono marketing and outreach support.
+Business sponsors of NMPAN over the years have included: Mission Meats, Lorentz Meats, Vermont Packinghouse, Bunzl Processor Division, and Ultrasource.

 Join NMPAN (it’s FREE)